 An insufficient number of sperm in the semen.
 The condition is also called oligozoospermatism.
 Oligospermia can affect male fertility but depending on the cause, this may only be temporary.
 For example fever, certain drugs, smoking and excess alcohol use may temporarily reduce sperm count. ...more »

 The first step in the treatment of oligospermia is prevention.
 Prevention of oligospermia includes preventing sexually transmitted diseases.
 This includes abstaining from sexual activity or having sex only within a mutually monogamous relationship in which neither partner is infected with oligospermia.
-Latex condoms also provide some protection from some sexually transmitted diseases when ...more treatments »
+Latex condoms also provide some protection from some sexually transmitted ...more treatments »

 A diagnosis of the oligospermia can easily be missed or delayed because a man can be unaware of the condition until he attempts to make a woman pregnant.
 Embarrassment and not being honest with the health care provider about specific symptoms, such as discharge from the penis, can also delay a diagnosis of an underlying sexually transmitted disease.

-Because of ...more misdiagnosis »
+Because of these ...more misdiagnosis »

 Symptoms of Oligospermia

 Causes of Oligospermia

 More information about causes of Oligospermia: